byxor/ntm.golf/pin-randomizer/src/README.md

 - `python3 randomize-pins.py`

 Or use PyInstaller to create a native executable.
+(I manually run GitHub actions to do this)